Machine Learning for Trading Course

 CS 7646 Head TA: Fall 2019, Spring 2020, Summer 2020

 - For Mini-course 1: Python for Finance by Yves Hilpisch O’Reilly Digital (optional).
 You can log in with your GA Tech email for free access.

 - For Mini-course 2: What Hedge Funds Really Do by Romero and Balch amazon.com (required)

 - For Mini-course 3: Machine Learning by Tom Mitchell (optional)

 - Buy it for $218.00 at: amazon.com

 - Buy a paperback version for $61.78.
+See purchase options on the CMU book website.
 IMPORTANT WARNINGS: 1) They only ship to the US 2) It takes them 3 weeks to print the book.
 If you order from outside the US they will quietly accept your money but never ship the book: less expensive version at McGraw Hill

 - Buy a paperback international version for $19.10.
 I am not certain about the reliability of this company: international